-This Spring marks the groundbreaking for the alleyscape and breezeway project in Downtown Longmont.
+The Spring of 2012 marked the groundbreaking for the alleyscape and breezeway project in Downtown Longmont.
 This long awaited project will revitalize the parking lots, alleyways and breezeways that are essential to the growth and development of Downtown.

 So…why alleyways?
 Over the years, many projects have been undertaken in the downtown area to improve the economic vitality and the pedestrian experience.
 Recently within the city as well as across the country, downtown alleys have been identified as potential areas to further develop multi-modal transportation as well as provide new business opportunities for downtown properties.
 In the core of downtown Longmont, the majority of the parking areas are located in the blocks east and west of Main Street – often making the back door the first impression visitors have as they walk through the alleys and breezeways to reach Main Street.
 The alleys currently exist as utilitarian corridors with over head electric lines, visible trash receptacles and access for delivery vehicles.
 The breezeways currently have overhead structures and landscaping that hinder gathering.
 These areas create an inadvertent barrier for customers to reach Main Street as well as the cross neighborhood pedestrian traffic.

-In March, demolition and construction began on the East side of Main Street.
-View.
-Enhancements will include the undergrounding of wires and utilities, additional light poles, ornamental pavers with increased drainage capacity as well as construction of common trash enclosures.
-In the breezeways, Los Arcos de Longmont, the art pieces that mark the entry ways, will be removed and reconstructed into small pocket-parks within the project.
-The roof structure and landscaping will be removed, allowing for ornamental pavers to open the space for multi-purpose gathering.
-Parking lots will also be upgraded throughout the process.
+In 2012, demolition and construction began on the East side of Main Street.
+Enhancements included the undergrounding of wires and utilities, additional light poles, ornamental pavers with increased drainage capacity as well as construction of common trash enclosures.
+In the breezeways, Los Arcos de Longmont, the art pieces that mark the entry ways, were removed and reconstructed into small pocket-parks within the project.
+The roof structure and landscaping was removed, allowing for ornamental pavers to open the space for multi-purpose gathering.
+Parking lots were also upgraded throughout the process.

-Construction on the west side should begin early fall.
-The LDDA has already begun to see a catalyst effect of the project, as many property owners are undergoing plans to improve their alley entrances.
+Construction on the west side began in 2016.
+The LDDA has already begun to see a catalyst effect of the project, as many property owners have improved their alley entrances.

-To follow this project, sign up for e-mail updates.
+To follow this project, sign up for e-mail updates by contacting Del Rae Heiser by email.

 For more information about the Alleyscape Planning Process and Community Input, click here.